A Unified Benchmark for the Unknown Detection Capability of Deep Neural Networks: Unknown Detection Benchmark Datasets

 The in-distribution dataset is used to train a model.
 Given that the model barely achieves perfect accuracy, test samples from this dataset can be classified into correct (i.e., known) and incorrect (i.e., unknown) predictions, as in the typical setting of the MD problem.
 The OoD dataset in our benchmark consists of near- and far-OoD datasets that are used to evaluate the detection capability on inputs not relevant to a given task.
 Here, we employ the semantic distance between classes as the notion of the distance.
-More concretely, a specific class is regarded as the near-OoD class if there is at least one class in the in-distribution dataset which shares a superclass.
+More concretely, a specific class is regarded as the near-OoD class if there is at least one class in the in-distribution dataset that shares a superclass.
 For example, if two classes A and B belong to a class C (i.e., C is a superclass of A and B), then B is considered as a near-OoD class of A. Otherwise, it is considered as the far-OoD class if it comes from totally different sources (e.g., digits vs. CIFAR classes).

 One more dataset is constructed to compare the existing methods in a fair setting: the external dataset.
-This dataset is used for hyperparameter tuning or for the training of certain methods if they require an auxiliary dataset such as OE~\cite{hendrycks2018deep}.
+This dataset is used for hyperparameter tuning or the training of certain methods if they require an auxiliary dataset such as OE~\citep{hendrycks2018deep}.
 Note that some existing works select the optimal hyperparameters using randomly sampled data from the target OoD.
 For these methods, the external dataset is used for hyperparameter tuning, as the aforementioned scenario is practically infeasible.
-Importantly, samples from the in-distribution dataset should not be semantically overlapped with those from far-OoD or from an external dataset so as to evaluate the unknown detection capability rigorously.
+Importantly, samples from the in-distribution dataset should not be semantically overlapped with those from far-OoD or an external dataset so as to evaluate the unknown detection capability rigorously.
 For example, it is difficult to evaluate the performance accurately or to find optimal hyperparameters if OoD classes or external dataset classes are semantically similar to those in the in-distribution dataset.
-To this end, we employ the WordNet tree to measure the semantic distance between classes approximately.
-According to this approach, we eliminated several classes in the far-OoD dataset or external dataset to minimize the semantic overlap with the in-distribution classes.
+To this end, we employ the WordNet tree to measure the semantic distance between classes approximately. \cite{pedersen2004wordnet} employed the least common subsumer and path length to measure the similarity between two concepts in WordNet.
+Our approaches to measuring the semantic distance between classes are inspired by their similarity measures.
+According to this approach, we eliminated several classes in the far-OoD dataset or the external dataset to minimize the semantic overlap with the in-distribution classes.